trustpoliticsfear/trustpoliticsfear.github.io/_texts/Growing-Up-Muslim.md

 I have not experienced Islamophobia in my life.
 I think that is because I dress casually and people don't know I'm Muslim.

+## ‘Christian’, 17, male, North-West Sydney, Persian Australian, Muslim

+The war on terror has impacted many aspects of my life and my family but you can’t get more impacted than having you parents change your name from Ali to Christian.
+I come from half Persian heritage and I'm very connected to it.
+Throughout my life, me and my family have been the main target of racism.
+I've had many racial slurs thrown at me, been discriminated against, and attacked because of this.
+Me and my father are always pulled aside at airports and are searched extensively.
+Me and my family are not allowed to travel to countries such as the US, due to our heritage and connections with it.
+This issue has impacted my family so much, that we have had to change our last name to a more Anglo name in an attempt to stop being subject to this hatred and stereotypes.
+And I am now ‘Christian’.
+In this, I have lost a part of myself and my culture.

+## Hatice, 17, female, Western Sydney, Turkish Australian, Muslim

+I can sometimes express myself freely at school because I have people around me who are similar to me.
+I go to an Islamic school and there are some topics I can just talk about without thinking if I’ll be judged against what the media says.
+I've grown up in an Islamic school, which has saved me from being exposed to the hateful views of others, even though I've been exposed to these through social media platforms.
+Sometimes it’s the Muslim teachers who try to avoid certain topics.
+They say ‘it’s not good to talk about that’ or ‘be careful how you talk because things can be misunderstood.’
+They don’t want us to talk about political things, like terrorism, because it’s ‘too political’ or ‘too sensitive’.
+And there are some non-Muslim teachers you have to be careful what you say in front of them, like extra sensitive to how you talk because if they’re having a bad day or the class is mucking up maybe they’ll say something and you realise they see you differently all along.
+No matter how nice they’ve been sometimes it slips and you think, yeah they think we can go extreme or we’re following a silly religion.
+Not all teachers, but some.

+## Abdul, 17, male, North Western Sydney, Palestinian Australian, Muslim

+At school, we can express ourselves freely, but we choose not to since we don't want to be judged or be the only one left out by having different points of view.

+## Nada, 17, female, North Western Sydney, Iraqi Australian, Muslim

+My ideal school environment would be if current world issues would be discussed more frequently and we would be taught how to handle them at an earlier stage, rather than later.
+I feel ashamed to share the same world and country to Donald and Pauline.
+It is embarrassing to see two uneducated, racist bigots have an opportunity to stand in any form of politics and government.
+I want to talk about this at school and how I feel but I don’t say anything.
+I don’t want to stand out.

 ## Elias, 17, male, Western Sydney, Iraqi Australian, Muslim

 The War on Terror means to me war for no reason, in which it causes terror and death, e.g. ISIS.
 I understood terrorism when I was only eight because ISIS had attacked my country and it on the news.
 I remember when my grandfather almost died in a bombing.
 That happened to him as he went to get groceries.
 I don't know what 9/11 is, but I have heard about it on Snapchat.
 I just know that it was in the U.S. and was an attack.
 I'm not interested in politics.
 I'm not passionate about anything, honestly.
 I just don't care about the state of the world because life is cheap for world leaders.
 I feel powerless.